coala/coala/docs/Users/Tutorial.md

 # Stop ignoring
 ```

 You can also conditionally combine ignore rules!
+Bear names will be split by
+comma and spaces, invalid bear names like `and` will be ignored.

 ```
 # Ignore LineLengthBear and SpaceConsistencyBear
     variable = "Why the heck are spaces used instead of tabs..." + "so_long"
 ```

+If you put an `all` instead of the bear names directly after the
+`ignore`/`ignoring` keyword, the results of all bears affecting those lines
+will be ignored.

 # Enabling/Disabling Sections